-265

-$$y_j = f\left(\left(\sum{i=1}^n w{ij} x_i\right) + b_j\right), with j = 1, 2, ..., m$$
+$$y_j = f\left(\left(\sum{i=1}^n w{ij} x_i\right) + b_j\right), \text{ with } j = 1, 2, ..., m$$ (1)

-(1)

-where n is the number of neurons in the previous layer, w{ij} is the weight of the connection of the ith neuron of the previous layer to the jth neuron of the current layer, b_j the bias of the jth neuron and f is an activation function.
+where n is the number of neurons in the previous layer, w{ij} is the weight of the connection of the ith neuron of the previous layer to the jth neuron of the current layer, b_j is the bias of the jth neuron and j is an activation function.

-Here, we built a 2-phase ANN for the estimation of DEV, composed of a classification ANN, which first predicts whether there is dune erosion or not, and then a regression ANN, which quantifies the DEV.
-With this 2-phase approach we ensured that overprediction for smaller DEVs was avoided and enabled the prediction of zero DEV (Verhaeghe et al., 2008).
-For the input layer a total of 14 parameters (neurons) were used (Figure 5), with 10 parameters describing the characteristics of the pre-storm profile (which are the same parameters used for the clustering procedure in Section 2.2) and the 4 storm parameters as defined in Section 2.3.
-To avoid issues in the training of the ANN related to the different scales of the continuous input

-- 275 parameter space, the input data were first normalized to unity range.
-For both ANNs the initial weights and biases of the neurons in the hidden and output layers were randomly assigned, and then the optimum weights and biases were calculated during an iterative training phase using the standard error-backpropagation with gradient descent method.
-More specifically, the adaptive moment estimation algorithm (Kingma and Ba, 2015) was used to calculate the optimum weights, by minimising a loss function between the ANN-estimated DEV values and the target values from the training dataset (the 10,000 cases - 280 described in Section 2.4).
+Here, we built a two-phase ANN for the estimation of DEV, composed of a classification ANN, which first predicts whether there is dune erosion or not, and then a regression ANN, which quantifies the DEV.
+With this two-phase approach we ensured that overprediction for smaller DEVs was avoided and enabled the prediction of zero DEV (Verhaeghe et al., 2008).
+For the input layer a total of 14 parameters (neurons) were used (Fig. 5), with 10 parameters describing the characteristics of the pre-storm profile (which are the same parameters used for the clustering procedure in Sect.
+2.2) and the 4 storm parameters as defined in Sect.
+2.3.
+To avoid issues in the training of the ANN related to the different scales of the continuous input parameter space, the input data were first normalized to unity range.
+For both ANNs the initial weights and biases of the neurons in the hidden and output layers were randomly assigned, and then the optimum weights and biases were calculated during an iterative training phase using the standard error backpropagation with the gradient descent method.
+More specifically, the adaptive moment estimation algorithm (Kingma and Ba, 2017) was used to calculate the optimum weights, by minimizing a loss function between the ANN-estimated DEV values and the target values from the training dataset (the 10000 cases described in Sect.
+2.4).

-The benchmark dataset (the 2,540 cases described in Section 2.4) was equally divided in a calibration and a validation dataset.
+The benchmark dataset (the 2540 cases described in Sect.
+2.4) was equally divided into a calibration and a validation dataset.
 The former is used for the tuning of the ANN's hyperparameters and comparing the different ANN configurations to choose the optimum one.
 The latter is used for assessing the actual accuracy and prediction skill of the selected ANN.
-To avoid overfitting of the model to the training dataset, the learning-phase of the ANNs was optimized by using the calibration dataset,

-- 285 to stop training when the losses (differences between predictions and targets) for the calibration dataset stop decreasing.
-Additionally, the hyperparameters of the ANNs, like the batch size (number of samples to work through before updating the internal model parameters), the learning rate (how much to change the model in response to the estimated loss each time the model weights are updated), and the hidden layer activation functions were chosen using a grid-search approach identifying the combination minimizing the calibration dataset losses.
-The division of the benchmark dataset to a calibration and validation - 290 dataset was performed 10 times with different randomization seeds and the final mean error statistics were used, to ensure that any bias of the individual divisions was minimized.
-This meant that 10 different ANNs were produced (with the same architecture but different weights and biases), which will give an ensemble of DEV predictions, that can work as an uncertainty range.
+To avoid overfitting of the model to the training dataset, the learning phase of the ANNs was optimized by using the calibration dataset to stop training when the losses (differences between predictions and targets) for the calibration dataset stop decreasing.
+Additionally, the hyperparameters of the ANNs, like the batch size (number of samples to work through before updating the internal model parameters), the learning rate (how much to change the model in response to the estimated loss each time the model weights are updated) and the hidden-layer activation functions, were chosen using a grid-search approach identifying the combination minimizing the calibration dataset losses.
+The division of the benchmark dataset into a calibration and validation dataset was performed 10 times with different randomization seeds, and the final mean error statistics were used, to ensure that any bias of the individual divisions was minimized.
+This meant that 10 different ANNs were produced (with the same architecture but different weights and biases), which will give an ensemble of DEV predictions that can work as an uncertainty range.